 This section sets out the QA Policy and Procedures in relation to programme development, design, approval and delivery process.
 The College will develop Higher Education Programmes designed to address the requirements and guidance as set out in the QQI Core Validation Policy and Sector Specific Criteria for education and training programmes in the Independent/Private Voluntary Sector (2016).
 The policy is to set out to provide clarity for all stakeholders in relation to the procedures involved in the proposal, development and validation of new programmes at the College.
-This policy has been designed to ensure that risks associated with the development of new programmes have been considered and that the programmes being considered for development align with the mission, vision and values of the College.
+This policy has been designed to ensure that the programmes being considered for development align with the mission, vision and values of the College.